Activity measures of dynamical systems over non-archimedean fields: Normality vs. Passivity and J-stability vs. Activity

-Let $V$ be a smooth and strictly $K$-analytic curve, $f: V\times\pran\to\pran$ be an analytic family of rational functions of degree $d$, and $c:V\to\pran$ be a critical point.
-As explained in section 1, we can also define the passivity locus of $(f,c)$ by the normality locus of $\{c_n(t):=f_t^n(c(t))\}_n$.
-In this section, we compare the two notions of passivity.
+Let $V$ be a smooth and strictly $K$-analytic curve, $f: V\times\pran\to\pran$ be an analytic family of rational functions of degree $d$, and $c:V\to\pran$ be a marked critical point.
+As explained in Section 1, there are two ways to forumlate the activity in non-archimedean dynamics.
+The other approach by means of normality, is our main interest in this section.

+As in Section \ref{subsection:normality}, the family of functions $\{c_n(t)=f_t^n(c(t))\}_n$ is said to be \textit{normal} around $t_0$ if for any subsequence $\{c_{n_j}\}$, there is an open neighborhood $U$ of $t_0$ and a continuous function $u$ on $U$ such that $c_{n_j}$ pointwise converges to $u$.
+In this section, we compare the normality locus in this sense with the complement of the activity locus discussed in Section \ref{escaperate}.

-In general, we have the following property: \begin{prop} \textit{In the above notations, if $c$ is attracted by some attracting periodic point $w$ at $t_0$, $(f,c)$ is passive around $t_0$.} \end{prop} \begin{rmk} Clearly $\{c_n\}_n$ is normal around $t_0$. \end{rmk} \begin{proof} replacing $f$ by $f^n$ where $n$ is the exact period of $w$ and taking an M\"obius transformation, we may assume that $w\equiv 0$ is a fixed point.
-Take an open neighborhood $U$ of $t_0$ small enough that $0$ is attractive fixed point and $c$ is converging to $0$, and consider a homogeneous lift $F_t=(P_t,Q_t)$ of $f_t$ and a suitable $\mathbb{A}^{2,an}$ lift $C_t$ of $c(t)$.
-By definition, the activity measure on $U$ is given my the Laplacian of the following function:
+In general, we have the following property: \begin{prop} \textit{In the above notations, if $c$ is attracted by an attracting periodic point $w$ at $t_0$, $(f,c)$ is passive around $t_0$.} \end{prop} \begin{proof} Replacing $f$ by $f^n$ where $n$ is the exact period of $w$ and taking an M\"obius transformation, we may assume that $w(t)=0$ is a fixed point.
+Take an open neighborhood $U$ of $t_0$ small enough that $0$ is attractive fixed point and $c$ is converging to $0$.
+Then clearly $\{c_n(t)\}$ is normal as it converges to a constant function $0$.
+Consider a homogeneous lift $F_t=(P_t,Q_t)$ of $f_t$ and a suitable lift $C_t: V\to\mathbb{A}^{2,\mathop{\mathrm{an}}}\setminus\{0\}$ of $c(t)$.
+By definition, the activity measure on $U$ is given by the Laplacian of the following function:

 where $(P_t^{(n)},Q_t^{(n)})$ is the $n$-th iteration of $F_t$.
 As $c(t)$ is converging to $0$,